 Click here to get access to the full routes included in the research.

+Click here to get access to the full routes included in the 2019 research.
 Omio researched all European routes included in the ranking.
-The ranking is based on the 100 most popular routes for trains, coaches and flights booked on Omio during summer 2019 (15.08.-30.09.2019).
+This ranking was based on the 100 most popular routes by train, coach and flight booked on Omio during summer 2019 (15 August 2019 - 30 September 2019).

 At Omio, our aim is to make booking a trip as simple as possible.
 How you ask?
 By allowing you to search, compare and book trains for Great Britain and mainland Europe in one place.